 - If one or both of the devices under test are floating, do they need to be floating?
 In order to record with a logic analyzer, they will need to be common grounded to each other AND to the PC to which the logic analyzer is connected.
 This also means MAINS earth ground in most cases.

 - If one of the boards is powered from another with a ground difference, such as a large negative voltage supply, then it is NOT safe to connect the logic analyzers to both devices.
 On top of that, it is not sufficient to isolate the USB connection or the test PC from the devices.
 The inputs themselves need to be isolated between the device under test and the logic analyzer for at least one of the two devices under test.
 Please see the SI labs isolation development kit at the bottom of this article for input channel isolation.

 - If the devices are already common grounded to each other, then there are no special steps to follow.
 Just review the general ground loop information in this article.

 - The DUT is battery-powered and has no other electrical connections to the host PC or devices powered from MAINS power.

 - The DUT is powered from an isolated power supply that does NOT short mains earth ground to the output ground.
 Bench top supplies with a separate green earth ground terminal do this.
 USB wall adapters also do this.
 Common AC power adapters (chargers, "wall warts") with 2-prong plugs are also isolated.
 Most power supplies do have transformers which can provide isolation if implemented properly.

-- Host PC is a laptop running from a battery or is plugged into an instrumentation isolation transformer.
+- The Host PC is a laptop running from a battery or is plugged into an instrumentation isolation transformer.
 Note that normal isolation transformers connect earth ground for human safety reasons.

 Warning: When working in an electrically isolated state, keep in mind that floating grounds can be dangerous to the operator.
 When operating with equipment with a floating ground, please review and follow appropriate safety measures.